Skip to content

-R Package Management#
+R Package Management

-Package Installation#
+Package installation

 Posit Connect installs the R package dependencies of R-based content when that content is deployed.
 This includes Shiny applications, Plumber APIs, R Markdown documents, and Quarto projects that use R.

-The RStudio IDE uses the rsconnect and packrat R packages to identify the target source code and enumerate its dependencies.
+The RStudio IDE uses the rsconnect and renv R packages to identify the target source code and enumerate its dependencies.
 Source code is bundled into an archive (.tar.gz) file and uploaded to Posit Connect.
 In addition to the source, the bundle lists the requirements needed to run the content, such as the version of R and the versions of R packages used by the content.

 Posit Connect receives a bundle archive (.tar.gz) file, unpacks it, and uses packrat to install the identified package dependencies.